yyuting/COS426-Website-Fall22/src/content/Assignments/Final-Project.md

 * Familiarize yourself with the many geometries, materials, and shaders that ThreeJS provides!
 An engineer should know their toolset like the back of their hand.

+* In the course of designing and implementing your video game, keep in mind that COS 426 is a computer graphics course.
+Focus your efforts on the computer graphics techniques underlying the game; don't spend the majority of your time on game design or object modeling if the graphics engine will suffer as a result!

+* Most successful video games include richly detailed 3D models, textures, sounds, and other content for representing the game world and characters.
+You have several options available in creating the 3D models for your video game:
+    * Simple models can be sketched on graph paper, and the coordinates hard-coded.
+    * Models can be procedurally generated, as mentioned above.
+    * You can use a 3D modeling package such as Blender and export the model in .gltf format.
+    * The Three.js library provides functions for drawing a few simple 3D shapes (sphere, cube, etc.)
+    * You can find a wide variety of 3D models available on the Web.
+These may need to be converted to a format your program can use.
+* This project is purposefully designed to be more open-ended than the first four assignments of the course.
+You will be expected to do a considerable amount of learning on your own, particularly in gaining experience with programming

 ### Resources
 We know that this project really throws you into the deep end, but trust us --- it will be worth it.
 While we have already provided a number of links in the sections above to help you navigate the final project, here is a condensed list of resource links that you might find helpful: